owenwienczkowski/owenwienczkowski/README.md

 I am Owen Wienczkowski, a 2024 Penn State graduate where I earned my B.S. in Software Engineering with a Minor in Computer Science.

-Starting Fall 2025 I will be a graduate student at Durham University where I will be earning my Master's of Data Science.
+I am a graduate student at Durham University pursuing my Master's of Data Science.

-My interests include deep learning and mathematics, primarily statistics.
+My interests include large language models and natural language processing.

 I am ambitous to learn and am actively seeking opportunities to do so.